thomasWeise/oa/performance/codingAndReproducibility/README.md

 These definitions may have been designed for research, but they are valuable also for practical applications.
 Regardless whether we want to invent a new algorithm as part of a scientific work or whether we try to solve a very practical problem for a customer, our work should *always be replicable*.
 It should be possible that someone else can read our algorithm, implement it by themselves, perform similar experiments, get similar results, and reach the same conclusions as we do.
-This may require a lot of work and how exactly this work is done is not in our hands.
+This may require a lot of work and how exactly this work is done is not in our hands, but we need to provide all the information to make it possible.

 #### Basic Advice